robomq/robomq.io/docs/STOMP.md

 Follow the *Message destinations* section and you will be able to switch it to other scenario by changing only the destination argument.

 > Before testing the example code, replace hostname, yourvhost, username and password with the real variables in your network environment.
+> Always run consumer first to create the exchange and queue for producer to send messages to.

 ## Python